 "A wonderful nature and ecological history of the Appalachian Mountain range." — Library Journal

 ALSO NEW: One of the most comprehensive works yet produced on North American owls, The Peterson Reference Guide to Owls of North America and the Caribbean, has just been released, covering 39 species from Mexico and the Caribbean north.
 It includes a downloadable audio album of more than 80 vocalizations representing all species, the most detailed range maps ever produced, and more than 350 color photographs.

 And don't miss The Living Bird, a collection of stunning photos and essays that includes Weidensaul's work, marking the 100th anniversary of the Cornell Lab of Ornithology.

 Listen to Weidensaul's interview with Terry Gross on "Fresh Air."

 Weidensaul lectures widely on wildlife and environmental topics, and is an active field researcher, specializing in the study of migration in owls, hummingbirds and passerines.
 He lives in the Appalachians of eastern Pennsylvania.

-Scott Weidensaul is leading tours to the Peruvian Amazon, Galapagos Islands, Alaska and other exciting destinations - check out the details here.
+Scott Weidensaul leads tours to such exotic destinations as Ecuador and the Galapagos Islands, Alaska and other exciting locales - check out the details here.